 The comprehensive examination option allows students to complete the degree by passing a comprehensive examination in their last semester of course work.
+The comprehensive examination option is not available to students in the specialized journalism degree program.

 New Media Core Curriculum